-This validation framework notably relies on the results of the economic capital calculation of AXA Assurances Vie Luxembourg and ensures that any new products undergo a thorough approval process before they are put to market.
+This validation framework ensures that any new products undergo a thorough approval process before they are put to market.

-Methods are adapted to the underwriting of risks, while maintaining the principle of local decision making based on a documented approval procedure and using the output of the economic capital model.
+Methods are adapted to the underwriting of risks, while maintaining the principle of local decision making based on a documented approval procedure.
 The aim is twofold: